Ho Chi Minh City University of Transport

-Ho Chi Minh City University of Transport, abbreviation: UT-HCMC (Đại học Giao thông Vận tải Thành phố Hồ Chí Minh) is a public university under the Ministry of Transport in Vietnam.
+Ho Chi Minh City University of Transport or University of Transport Ho Chi Minh City, abbreviated as UTH or UT-HCMC (Đại học Giao thông Vận tải Thành phố Hồ Chí Minh) is a public university under the Ministry of Transport (Now is Ministry of Construction) in Vietnam.
 The university provides associate, undergraduate and postgraduate education in various areas of transport.
 The main campus is in Binh Thanh District, Ho Chi Minh City.
-The predecessor of the university was the Ho Chi Minh City branch of Vietnam Maritime University, founded in 1988.
-From this branch, it was upgraded to university status in 2001.
+The predecessor of the university was the Ho Chi Minh City branch of Vietnam Maritime University (VMU), founded in 1988.
+From this branch, it was split from VMU upgraded to university status in 2001.

 Education quality

 The school was accredited by the National University system and certified to meet educational quality standards on 27 March 2017.
 In 2023, it ranked 40th on the Vietnamese University Ranking.